Mrinmax/CPP/README.md

 AVL Tree<br>
 Red-Black Tree<br>
 B-Tree<br>

-Each data structure is implemented in multiple programming languages, allowing you to compare the implementation style and language-specific features.
+<p>Each data structure is implemented in multiple programming languages, allowing you to compare the implementation style and language-specific features.</p>

-Algorithms
+<h1>Algorithms</h1>
 The following algorithms are currently implemented in this repository:

 Sorting Algorithms